rust-lang/book/src/ch18-02-trait-objects.md

 ### Defining a Trait for Common Behavior

-To implement the behavior we want `gui` to have, we’ll define a trait named `Draw` that will have one method named `draw`.
-Then we can define a vector that takes a trait object.
+To implement the behavior that we want `gui` to have, we’ll define a trait named `Draw` that will have one method named `draw`.
+Then, we can define a vector that takes a trait object.
 A _trait object_ points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime.
-We create a trait object by specifying some sort of pointer, such as an `&` reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.
+We create a trait object by specifying some sort of pointer, such as a reference or a `Box<T>` smart pointer, then the `dyn` keyword, and then specifying the relevant trait.
 (We’ll talk about the reason trait objects must use a pointer in [“Dynamically Sized Types and the `Sized` Trait”][dynamically-sized]<!-- ignore --> in Chapter 20.)
 We can use trait objects in place of a generic or concrete type.
 Wherever we use a trait object, Rust’s type system will ensure at compile time that any value used in that context will implement the trait object’s trait.
 Consequently, we don’t need to know all the possible types at compile time.

 We’ve mentioned that, in Rust, we refrain from calling structs and enums “objects” to distinguish them from other languages’ objects.
 In a struct or